-- guaranty fees we receive for managing the credit risk on loans underlying Fannie Mae MBS held by third parties; and - the difference between interest income earned on the assets in our retained mortgage portfolio and the interest expense associated with the debt that funds those assets.
+- · guaranty fees we receive for managing the credit risk on loans underlying Fannie Mae MBS held by third parties; and - the difference between interest income earned on the assets in our retained mortgage portfolio and our other investments portfolio (collectively, our "portfolios") and the interest expense associated with the debt that funds those assets.
+See "Retained Mortgage Portfolio" and "Liquidity and Capital Management-Liquidity Management-Other Investments Portfolio" for more information about our portfolios.